- Search The Registry

 *Lewis Adams was born on this date in 1842.
 He was a Black businessman, educator, and public policy administrator.

-Adams was born a slave and became a successful tradesman, was the founding force behind the establishment of Tuskegee Institute.
+Adams was born a slave, became a successful tradesman, and was the founding force behind the establishment of the Tuskegee Institute.
 Little is known of his early life.
 It is known, however, that despite having no formal education, Adams could read, write, and speak several languages.
 He was also an experienced tinsmith, harness-maker, and shoemaker.
-He was married to "Sallie" Sarah Adams, together they had sixteen children.
+He was married to "Sallie" Sarah Adams, and they had sixteen children.

 Before the American Civil War, Macon County, Alabama, was a flourishing community based upon cotton agriculture.
 The county seat of Tuskegee was a cultural and educational center with several schools.

 Washington opened the school on July 4, 1881.
-Through the years the other schools once located in Tuskegee closed or moved to other localities, but the educational institution that became Tuskegee University continues to be a center of learning and service for east Alabama as well entire state, the South, and the world.
+Through the years, the other schools once located in Tuskegee closed or moved to other localities.
+Still, the educational institution that became Tuskegee University continues to be a center of learning and service for east Alabama, the entire state, the South, and the world.
 Lewis Adams died on April 30, 1905, in Tuskegee, Ala.